teetsjeremy/fullstack-project/README.md

 ## Deployment

 The project is deployed on Heroku, the github repository is linked to Heroku as well.
 I did not utilize the automatic build feature and elected to build the app only as I wished and not with every git push.
-I stored all config vars in a hidden file within the app and simply used the cofig vars setting in heroku to add all of my needed values/keys
+I stored all config vars in a hidden file within the app and simply used the cofig vars setting in heroku to add all of my needed values/keys, as well as ensuring DEBUG mode was disabled.

 You can see the project here: (https://full-stack-project.herokuapp.com/)